Get

 It is extremely important that you ONLY use the specific insulin and needles provided by your veterinarian, and you should never adjust your cat’s insulin dose without consulting them first!

 In general, if your cat doesn’t eat a meal, you should not give insulin.
-It is usually safe to skip an insulin injection here and there, but if your cat misses a few meals in a row you should contact your veterinarian.
+It is usually safe to skip an insulin injection here and there, but if your cat misses a few meals in a row you should contact a veterinarian.

 2. Diet modification

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 3. Weight management

-Your veterinarian will assess your cat’s body condition and determine whether they would benefit from losing some weight.
+A veterinarian will assess your cat’s body condition and determine whether they would benefit from losing some weight.
 Weight loss in overweight and obese cats improves insulin resistance and increases the likelihood of diabetic remission.

 Cats should always lose weight gradually and only under the direction and supervision of a veterinarian.